DestroyedClone/RiskOfBulletstorm/README.md

 ## Boss

-[unimplemented] Dog: Spawns 1 (+1 per stack) dog(s) that have a 5% chance to dig up a pickup upon completing a room.
+(WIP) Dog: [unimplemented]Spawns 1 (+1 per stack) dog(s) that have a 5% chance to dig up a pickup upon completing a room.
+			Spawns a pettable beetle. (untested)

 ## Lunar

-[unimplemented] Teaching of the Dodge Roll: Replaces the player's Utility with "Dodge Roll" which allows the user to roll with high active i-frames, but have low vulnerability frames afterwards.
+[unimplemented] Teaching of the Dodge Roll: Replaces the player's Utility with "Dodge Roll".
 Removed from item pool upon possession.
 Picking one up with one equipped will roll a random lunar.
 Unknown Compatibility with Strides of Heresy.

+"Dodge Roll" Ability: Roll forward.
+Immunity to damage upon rolling

 [unimplemented] Bloodied Scarf: Replaces your utility with Huntress Blink